-CLOUD/Danslab is an open, self-organized group.
-New and old members work in an organic process.
-Here is an overview of everybody currently involved in CLOUD/Danslab.
+CLOUD/Danslab is an open, self-organized group, where new and old members work in an organic process.
+Here is an overview of the people currently involved with CLOUD/Danslab:

-Jérôme Meyer is choreographer and artistic leader of Meyer-Chaffaud, a production and artistic platform for artists of different disciplines.
+Jérôme Meyer is choreographer and artistic leader of MEYER-CHAFFAUD, a production and artistic platform for artists of different disciplines.
 In 2003, he co-founded Luca Foundation, known as Maakhaven, a 32 artists group established in an ancient factory in Laakhaven in The Hague.
 He initiated the movement No Culture-No Future with the white cross that spread widely in 2011 in Holland and in Europe.
 He is co-initiator of CLOUD/danslab.

 His latest works are